Hamster Club

 • My hamster escaped!
 What can I do?

 • Close all the windows and doors and put some hamster food and some vegetables on the floor.
-Be always on the look out when you walk, as you might not see your hamster and could hurt it.
-If the hamster is hungry, surely it will come out for the food.
-Also you can place it's cage (open) on the floor; usually if the hamster sees the cage, the hamster will go in it.
+Be always on the lookout when you walk, as you may not see your hamster and hurt it.
+If the hamster is hungry, it will certainly come out for the food.
+Look in every possible area where the hamster might be, including: under the bed, under the dresser, behind the toilet and bidet, behind cupboards etc. Also you can place its cage (open) on the floor; usually if the hamster sees the cage, the hamster will go in it.
 Or else you may opt for the hamster bucket system.
 Place a bucket with a stand for the hamster to climb into – and place some hamster food and vegetables in the bucket.
 When the hamster reaches the top, he will go smell the food, fall into the bucket and will be unable to climb up again.
 The only problem is that the hamster could get injured when it falls into the bucket, so pile up lots of soft bedding for a soft landing.

 • How can I tame my hamster?